Probabilistic Analysis of Event-Mode Experimental Data: Event Mode Data Analysis

 \section{Event Mode Data Analysis}

 In this section, we will introduce three methods.
-Maximum likelihood estimation (MLE), maximum a posteriori (MAP) and Bayesian inference, are all closely related techniques which offer an alternative to least squares fitting.
+Maximum likelihood estimation (MLE), maximum a posteriori (MAP) using an iterative solver, and finally using Markov Chain Monte Carlo for general numerical sampling of a posterior distribution.
+These are all closely related techniques which offer an alternative to least squares fitting.
 The basis of these methods is the likelihood function.
 Instead of thinking about the relative intensity of the measured particles, $y$, as a function of $Q$ for a given parameter $\kappa$ (as we did in equation \ref{eq:LeastSquaresFX}), the likelihood function answers the question ``If I keep the data $Q$ constant, what is the likelihood that this data came from a parameter distribution described by a parameter $\kappa$?''.
 The likelihood function is given by the same Cauchy distribution.
-In it's normalised form, that is:
+In its normalised form, that is:

 Likelihood differs from probability in that \emph{the sum of the likelihoods does not have to equal unity}.
 One might consider an extremely large number of candidate distributions, $f(x)$, and compare the relative likelihoods of each to select the most likely model for data analysis.
 The sum of all of these likelihoods could be significantly higher than 1.